People are often confused about whether they should trade via SPX vs SPY.

 Another significant difference is that SPX options do not pay dividends while SPY does because dividend-paying companies back it.

 Options trading via S&P 500 is widely used in the U.S. In addition, there are various ways to trade options, and essentially you are trying to predict the index’s next move.
 This is also known as market timing.

 Index movement refers to the short-term increase or decrease in the share price of the 500 largest listed companies in the United States.

-The index movement can be predicted daily, weekly, and monthly under different types of options.
+The index movement can be predicted daily, weekly, and monthly under different options.

-However, this article is focused on SPX vs SPY, that work based on a weekly index and ETFs movement, respectively.
+However, this article is focused on SPX vs SPY, which works based on a weekly index and ETFs movement, respectively.

 Let’s understand what makes a difference between these two options.

 The main difference between SPX and SPY Options is the style.
 SPX is European style, while SPY is American style.